A Guide to Safe Use of Pain Medicine

 - The food and drug administration has recently notified makers of specific opioid (narcotics) drugs that these medications will need to have a risk evaluation and mitigation strategy (REMS) to ensure that the benefits continue to outweigh the risks.

 They are potent pain relievers, also famous as narcotics in the United States.
-Some opiates made from the poppy plant and others produced in a laboratory.
-Drugs who made in the laboratory are called synthetic opioids.
+Some opiates are made from the poppy plant and others are produced in a laboratory.
+Drugs made in the laboratory are called synthetic opioids.

 Products containing Opioids